NordicPlayground/nrf5-sdk-for-eddystone/README.md

 Detailed instructions on how to use the App is available in the [nRF Beacon for Eddystone GitHub repository](https://github.com/NordicSemiconductor/Android-nRF-Beacon-for-Eddystone).

 ## How it works
-Tony goes here
+**This section is not complete.
+Check back later.**

+Hard-coded values - what should be changed.

+Slot limitations and other limitations.

+How to change the number of slots.

+How to change...

 ## Issues and support
-This example application is provided as a source code foundation for beacon providers or for users simply wanting to experiment with Eddystone.
-It is not part of the official nRF SDK and support is therefore limited.
+This example application is provided as a firmware foundation for beacon providers or for users simply wanting to experiment with Eddystone.
+It is not part of the official nRF5 SDK and support is therefore limited.
 Expect limited follow-up of issues.
+Questions about the firmware can be asked at [DevZone](https://devzone.nordicsemi.com/questions/).

 ## Cryptographic libraries
 The example application uses algorithms from the following third-party cryptographic libraries.